ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/BenchmarkingAndProfiling.md

 ~~~
 {: .output}

-I can't overstate just how amazingly convenient it is that on gadi we get these reports for all our jobs.
-Pawsey and OzStar (which use SLURM instead of PBSPro) don't do this automatically, and so users need to dig through the slurm databases to try and reconstruct the information.

 ## Benchmarking on SLURM systems like Pawsey and OzStar
-Benchmarking is the process of running code on a target system to determine the typical behavior or resource usage.
-Benchmarking is different from profiling, in that with profiling we want a detailed report of what our software is doing at various times with an eye to improving the program, where as benchmarking is only interested in estimating how much resources are required to run a program in it's current state.
-In the context of this workshop we are mostly interested in determining the resource usage in terms of:

-1. run time
-2. peak RAM use
-3. CPU utilization

-The peak RAM use and CPU usage will determine how many copies of our task we can run on a node at once, which we can then multiply by the total run time to estimate our kSU requirement.

 Whilst it's possible to estimate the cpu/time/ram requirements by running tasks on a desktop and then "scaling up" the results, this is an unreliable method, and usually requires a buffer of uncertainty.
 The best method is to run some test jobs on the target machine and then ask SLURM how much resources were used for those jobs.
 The key to this method is the `sacct` (SLURM accounting) task.